Dootmaan/Point-Unet/readme.md

 ## Warnings

 - This project is still under construction and may contain some errors.
+- Point-Unet is not implemented currently and this repo currently only uses RandLA
 - This implementation is not exactly the same as what is described in the paper.